 Cost: Free, free, free!

-How I Use It: I use Loom primarily when my clients and I are not having a Zoom call and I need to provide a more in-depth explanation to go over a presentation, such as a brand or a website strategy presentation.
+How I Use It: I use Berrycast primarily when my clients and I are not having a Zoom call and I need to provide a more in-depth explanation to go over a presentation, such as a brand or a website strategy presentation.
 Additionally, I do offer “On-Demand” Tutorials” for my website design clients where I go over how to maintain their website post-project.
 Loom is a fantastic way to create custom, bite-sized tutorials!
 My clients also have the option to reply via video or leave comments.

 What Is It: Grammarly is a cloud-based typing assistant that reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.